barchart/alerting-service-public/docs/content/product_overview.md

 ## User Privacy

 Privacy is important to Barchart and we do not wish to transmit or collect personally identifiable information about your users.
-We strongly suggest that all users of the Alerts Service avoid sharing identifying information regarding your users.
+We encourage users of the Alerts Service to avoid sharing identifying information.

 Here's how: